Analytical Expressions For Light-Curves Of Ordinary And Superluminous Supernovae Type Ia: Abstract

 \section{Abstract}

-A simple analytical model is used to derive the main properties of supernovae type Ia (SNe Ia), which are produced by the thermonuclear explosion of accreting C-O white dwarfs that cross the Chandrasekhar mass limit.
-The few underlying physical assumptions of the model yield analytical expressions that reproduce quite well the observed bolometric light-curves of SNe Ia and the empirical brighter-slower and brighter-bluer relationships that were used to standardize SNe Ia and use them as distance indicators which led to the discovery of the accelerating expansion of the universe.
+Supernovae of type Ia (SNeIa) can be produced by the explosion of slowly-rotating carbon-oxygen white dwarfs whose mass increases beyond a critical value by mass accretion.
+Collision with circumstellar material during their photospheric and early nebular phase can enhance the bolometric luminosity of otherwise ordinary SNeIa to become superluminous.
+A few simplifying assumptions lead to a simple analytic master formula, which describes quite well the bolometric light-curves of ordinary SNeIa and supeluminous SNeIa in terms of few initial physical parameters.
+Other main properties of SNeIa, including the empirical 'brighter-slower' Phillips' relation that was used to standardize ordinary SNeIa as distance indicators and led to the discovery of the accelerating expansion of the universe, are reproduced.

 \keywords{supernovae: general}